skius/grabapl/grabapl/README.md

 - [ ] Edge orders
 - [ ] "is callable" function to determine which operations of operation context can be called!
 - [ ] Temporary nodes
+  - [ ] Temp nodes could be marked as temp _at result point_, i.e., after an operation is called
+    - its results could be marked as temporary
 - [ ] Clean up code
 - [ ] Finish examples/template
 - [ ] Write READMEs and doc comments!
 Especially on the operation builder and semantics.